In pursuits of happiness, let’s make a hearty and delicious pot of Authentic Hungarian Goulash.

 You can buy this in specialty ethnic stores, or order it online.
 A good quality Hungarian Sweet Paprika is very crucial in achieving the signature Hungarian flavors, and you can’t substitute any other chili peppers for this recipe.
 The closest I can think of is Spanish sweet paprika, which comes close to the flavor profile.

-- Beef – Use chuck roast for this goulash.
-Avoid beef labelled as “stew meat”, as most of the times it is just remnants of various cuts of beef, and will not yield the fork tender melt in your mouth tenderness.
+• Beef – Today I am using chuck roast for this goulash.
+Avoid beef labeled as “stew meat”, as most of the times it is just remnants of various cuts of beef, and will not yield the fork tender melt in your mouth tenderness.

-2. Make the soup base: In the same pan, add in diced onion and sauté the onions till they start caramelizing a little, about 12-15 minutes.
-Add in bell peppers and garlic and cook for another 6-8 minutes.
-Add in tomatoes and sauté for 5-6 minutes, or until most of the liquid starts evaporating.
+2. Make the soup base: In the same, I add diced onions and sauté them until they start to caramelize a bit, which takes about 12-15 minutes.
+Then I add bell peppers and garlic and cook everything for another 6-8 minutes.
+After that, I toss in the tomatoes and sauté for about 5-6 minutes, or until most of the liquid starts to evaporate.

-Remove the pot from the heat and stir in the paprika, salt, pepper and caraway (if using).
-Note: paprika becomes bitter if it gets scorched over high heat.
+Before continuing, I remove the pot from the heat and stir in the paprika, salt, pepper, and caraway seeds, if I’m using them.
+It’s important to do this off the heat because paprika can become bitter if it gets scorched over high heat.

-3. Assemble Goulash and Simmer: Add the beef chunks back into the pot and mix well.
-Stir in the broth along with bay leaf and carrots, and return the pot back to the stove.
+3. Assemble Goulash and Simmer: I add the beef chunks back into the pot and mix them well with the vegetables.
+Then I stir in the broth along with a bay leaf and carrots, and put the pot back on the stove to continue cooking.

 Bring it to a boil, then reduce the heat to medium low.
 Cover and simmer the stew for an an hour or more (sometimes the meat may take longer, as much as 90 minutes or more, to become tender).
 Stir occasionally.

-4. Add in starch: Add in potatoes when the meat is almost tender, and simmer the stew further till the potatoes are cooked to your liking and the beef is fork tender.
+4. Add in starch: When the meat is almost tender, I add in the potatoes and let the stew simmer until the potatoes are cooked to my liking and the beef is fork tender.

 2. The big grandma TIP here is “not adding Hungarian sweet paprika into the pot when it’s on stovetop”.
 This sweet paprika tends to get bitter if slightly scorched over high heat.
 Always remove the pan from the stove top, then add the paprika and mix well before returning the pot back to stove top.

-3. Cook the Goulash for a long time.
-Take the extra time to cook your meat properly, it really needs a total of at least 2 hours, or even more, to become buttery tender.
-Simmer the pot until the meat is almost tender, then add potatoes and cook a further 20 minutes, till the potatoes are cooked to your liking.
+3. I cook the Goulash for a long time to make sure the meat becomes buttery tender.
+It really needs at least 2 hours, sometimes even more.
+I let the pot simmer until the meat is almost tender, then I add the potatoes and cook for another 20 minutes, until the potatoes are cooked just how I like them.
+This extra cooking time makes all the difference.

 4. Don’t be scared to add in flavors.
 You need plenty of onion, plenty of garlic and plenty of sweet paprika to create theses amazing flavors.
-Don’t skimp on these ingredients.
+I never skimp on these ingredients.

-Authentic Hungarian Goulash is served in soup bowls over Csipetke, which are pinched egg noodles in the shape of tiny dumplings.
-Sometimes Csipetke is added to the soup to boil it along with soup.
-You can serve it over egg noodles too.
+Authentic Hungarian Goulash is traditionally served in soup bowls over Csipetke, which are pinched egg noodles shaped like tiny dumplings.
+Sometimes, I add Csipetke directly to the soup to boil together.
+You can also serve it over regular egg noodles if you prefer.

-We love it along with our favorite crusty No Knead Bread.
-Lots of people like it with a dollop of sour cream.
+I personally love to pair it with my favorite crusty No Knead Bread.
+Many people enjoy it with a dollop of sour cream, which adds a lovely creamy texture to the dish.

 What is the Difference Between Hungarian Goulash and American Goulash?